-Stage IV (MMR <50 maternal deaths/100,000 live births): Low fertility rate and indirect causes of maternal mortality, in particular chronic-degenerative diseases, gain increasing importance.
-The increasing role of medicalisation is a threat to quality and improvement of health outcomes.

-of low maternal mortality with indirect causes of maternal death dominating.
-Each stage is delineated by MMR (See Text Box 1), and Nepal is at Stage III of the obstetric transition, which is characterised by better availability of care, but still with high maternal mortality due to direct causes.
-Over the next 10-year period of the Road Map, a pathway will be laid from Stage III of the obstetric transition towards Stage IV, which is characterised by lower mortality and increased importance of indirect causes of maternal mortality.
+Stage IV (MMR <50 maternal deaths/100,000 live births): Low fertility rate and indirect causes of maternal mortality, in particular chronicdegenerative diseases, gain increasing importance.
+The increasing role of medicalisation is a threat to quality and improvement of health outcomes. of low maternal mortality with indirect causes of maternal death dominating.
+Each stage is delineated by MMR (See Text Box 1), and Nepal is at Stage III of obstetric transition, the which is characterised by better availability of care, but still with high maternal mortality due to direct causes.
+Over the next 10year period of the Road Map, a pathway will be laid from Stage III of the obstetric transition towards Stage IV, which is characterised by lower mortality and increased importance of indirect causes of maternal mortality.